Azure/azure-quickstart-templates/401-custom-images-scale/README.md

 ERRORS
 ======
-when reference script uri that doesn't exist, we get "segment length is wrong", which is bad error message
+when reference script uri that doesn't exist, we get "segment length is wrong", which is bad error message 'line 1, column 5211' isn't a useful thing, but it also doesn't put you at the right place anyway (do substitutions happen before counting?)